mizosoft/methanol/README.md

 ```

 ### Converting the response body into a Java object
-Deserialize the response body into a Java object (e.g. `GitHubUser`) using an installed `Converter.OfResponse` for JSON.
+Decode the response body into a Java object (e.g. `GitHubUser`) using an installed `BodyAdapter.Decoder` for JSON.

 ```java
 var client = HttpClient.newHttpClient();